AbsaOSS/spline/index.md

 - [MongoPersistenceFactory]({{ site.github.repository_url }}/blob/master/persistence/mongo/src/main/scala/za/co/absa/spline/persistence/mongo/MongoPersistenceFactory.scala) (stores lineages to the MongoDB)
 - [HdfsPersistenceFactory]({{ site.github.repository_url }}/blob/master/persistence/hdfs/src/main/scala/za/co/absa/spline/persistence/hdfs/HdfsPersistenceFactory.scala) (stores lineages as a JSON file)

-There is also a [ParallelCompositeFactory]({{ site.github.repository_url }}/blob/master/persistence/api/src/main/scala/za/co/absa/spline/persistence/api/composition/ParallelCompositeFactory.scala) that works as a proxy and delegate work to other persisters.
+There is also a [ParallelCompositeFactory]({{ site.github.repository_url }}/blob/master/persistence/api/src/main/scala/za/co/absa/spline/persistence/api/composition/ParallelCompositeFactory.scala) that works as a proxy and delegates work to other persisters.
-So for example, you can store the lineages to, say, Mongo and HDFS simultaneously.
+You can store the lineages to multiple sources simultaneously, e.g. Mongo and HDFS.

 # <a name="configuration"></a> Configuration
-When enabling data lineage tracking for a Spark session in your Spark job a ```SparkConfigurer``` instance can be passed as a argument to the ```enableLineageTracking()``` method.
+When enabling data lineage tracking for a Spark session in your Spark job, a ```SparkConfigurer``` instance can be passed as a argument to the ```enableLineageTracking()``` method.

-The method signature is the following:
+The method signature is as follows:
 ```scala
 def enableLineageTracking(configurer: SplineConfigurer = new DefaultSplineConfigurer(defaultSplineConfiguration)): SparkSession
 ```